 "I’m no Ric Flair because I’ve never carried Batista’s bags.
 I’m no Ric Flair because every once in a while, I actually say something different.
 I’m no Ric Flair because I actually put my body on the line.
 I don’t do stupid things like this (face-first flop).
 I am no Ric Flair; thank God for that.
 I’m no Ric Flair because I don’t draw comparisons between my genitals and a Disney theme park ride.
 And most of all, Steamboat, I’m no Ric Flair because when my time was up, I knew it was time to step aside for the sake of younger, hungrier, better wrestlers."

 On December 13, 2004, at a Raw taping at the Von Braun Center in Huntsville, Alabama, Ric Flair was in the cafeteria talking with his friend and WWE road agent at the time Arn Anderson when Mick Foley approached.

 Armpit Wrestling reports that Foley had a book in his hand that he wanted Ric Flair to sign so that it could be auctioned off for charity.
 Before signing the book, Ric Flair went to shake Mick Foley’s hand, but Foley refused.

 Flair, perturbed by Foley rejecting the handshake, threw a punch that ended up connecting.
 The two of them were quickly broken up, but a heated exchange ensued.

-Foley quipped to Arn Anderson that he should lock them in a room together, which was a reference to what Flair did to Eric Bischoff a year earlier when Flair physically attacked Bischoff.
+Foley quipped to Arn Anderson that he should lock them in a room together, which references what Flair did to Eric Bischoff a year earlier when Flair physically attacked Bischoff.